hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed missing hCaptcha in Formidable forms.
 * Fixed non-blocking of reCaptcha scripts with Kadence Forms.
 * Fixed showing hCaptcha in Elementor admin in some cases.
+* Fixed inability to sort by Source column on Forms and Events admin pages.

 = 4.6.0 =
 * Added support for Simple Membership Login, Register and Lost Password forms.